arangodb/docs/3.7/graphs-satellite-graphs-management.md

 - GeneralGraphs do not enforce or maintain any sharding of the collections and can therefore combine arbitrary sets of existing collections.
-- SatelliteGraphs enforce and rely on a special properties of the underlying collections and hence can only work with collections that are created through the SatelliteGraph itself or manually created collections which perfectly fit to the [rules](graphs-satellite-graphs-details.html#the-initial-collection)
+- SatelliteGraphs enforce and rely on special properties of the underlying collections and hence can only work with collections that are created through the SatelliteGraph itself or manually created collections which perfectly fit to the [rules](graphs-satellite-graphs-details.html#the-initial-collection)